 Continuing students work closely with their academic advisers to plan their course selections in order to ensure progress toward completing their degrees.
 Each semester, course registration for the following semester takes place during a designated week.
-After the first semester, students will register themselves for upcoming terms in Banner Self-Service, the system used for course registration.
+Students are expected to verify their registration status for the upcoming term in Banner Self-Service, the system used for course registration.